 - Shimano Pedaling Dynamics (SPD): In 1990, Shimano launched the SPD system, which allowed riders to clip their shoes onto the pedals for improved efficiency and power transfer.

-- Dual Control Levers: In 1990, Shimano also introduced the Dual Control Lever system, which combined the gear shifting and brake levers into one unit.
+- Dual Control Levers: In 1990, Shimano introduced the Dual Control Lever system, combining the gear-shifting and brake levers into one unit.
 This technology simplified the shifting/braking on bikes and the overall experience.

-- Digital Integrated Intelligence (Di2): In 2009, Shimano launched its Di2 electronic shifting system, which uses an electronic motor to shift gears instead of a mechanical cable.
-This technology provides precise and consistent shifting, and can be customized to suit the rider’s preferences.
+- Digital Integrated Intelligence (Di2): In 2009, Shimano launched its Di2 electronic shifting system, which uses an electric motor to shift gears rather than a mechanical cable.
+This technology provides precise and consistent shifting and can be customized to suit the rider’s preferences.
 Later in 2014, they brought it to the XTR mountain groupsets.

 - Semi-wireless shifting: In 2021, Shimano introduced new generations of semi-wireless Ultegra Di2 (R8100) and Dura-Ace Di2 (R9200) groupsets.
 It removed cables routed from the shifters to the battery.